smitanannaware/XtrAtA/README.md

 | abs_true_other | Abstractive annotation for other atypical aspects which do not fall in the strong or weak category. |
 | abs_true_strong_weak | Abstractive Strong and Weak atypical aspects are combined. |

+## Code

+Refinement is in progress to make scripts standalone.